 Often this is preceded by a phase with mistletoe injections under the skin, which is usually continued in parallel.
-In intravenous application, the concentration of mistletoe extract is slowly increased from infusion to infusion over several days, sometimes even weeks, depending on the reaction.
-In the case of an unstable disease situation or a weakened state of strength, such mistletoe infusions, added to the subcutaneous application, may even impressively stabilize the patient’s physical and emotional condition.
-Normally no fever occurs.
+In intravenous application, the concentration of mistletoe extract is slowly increased from infusion to infusion over several days, sometimes even over weeks, depending on the reaction.
+In the case of an unstable disease situation or a weakened state of strength mistletoe infusions added to the subcutaneous application may even impressively stabilize the patient’s physical and emotional condition.